gracelang/language/website/GraceDialects/minitest.md

         // short forms, with the default message "assertion failure"

         assert (s1:Object) shouldBe (s2:Object)
         // like assert (s1 == s2), but with a more appropriate default message.
-Uses the == method of s1.
+        // Uses the == method of s1.

         assert (s1:Object) shouldntBe (s2:Object)
-        // like assert (s1 != s2), but with a more appropriate default message.
-Uses the != method of s1.
+        // like assert (s1 ≠ s2), but with a more appropriate default message.
+        // Uses the ≠ method of s1.

-        assert (block0) shouldRaise (desiredException)
+        assert (b:Function0) shouldRaise (desiredException)
-        // asserts that the desiredException is raised during the execution of block0
+        // asserts that the desiredException is raised during the execution of the block b

         assert(n1:Number) shouldEqual (n2:Number) within (epsilon:Number)
         // asserts that n1 and n2 don't differ by more than epsilon.